jbdamask/wkid-smaaht/README.md

 ## Description

 Wkid Smaaht Slack brings the power of GPT4 to Slack.
 It's like having an expert in any topic available 24/7.
-Forget about Googling, just ask @Wkid Smaaht!

 ## Features